 ARRIVAL AND DEPARTURE TIMES:

-Pick up at platform 16 in Santa Maria Novella train station in Florence at 8:00 a.m. with a comfortable full equipped vehicle.
+Pick up at platform 16 in Santa Maria Novella train station in Florence at 8:00 a.m. with a comfortable fully equipped vehicle.

-We advice to book the tour at least 2 days in advance.
+We advise booking the tour at least 2 days in advance.

 This tour is open to everyone.